The Best State to Form Your LLC: A 4-Step Guide to Choosing Wisely

 You could register your company as “Outdoors Unlimited, Inc.” and file d/b/a’s or “assumed names” for all three of your respective services.
 This would allow you to advertise and promote separate aspects of your business under the same legal entity.
 And, for purposes of this Task, it will enable you to register your business in other states.

-Next, you’ll need to appoint a registered agent for the foreign state.
+Next, you’ll need to focus on choosing a registered agent for your LLC in the foreign state.
 The registered agent information will be included in your application.
 If you have a physical address and a trusted individual in the foreign state, that individual can be appointed as your registered agent.
 But you don’t need to own any real estate to be the registered agent.

 However, third-party companies specialize in providing registered agent services in all 50 states.
 There is a small annual fee, and the services are usually trusted and reliable.
 For more information or to seek a registered agent service, conduct an online search for “[Name of State] registered agent service.”
 Hiring a third-party company as a registered agent is what most businesses do when filing for foreign registration.